shibby/owncloud-youtubedl/README.md

 Place **youtubedl** folder in **owncloud/apps/**

 # Requirements
 * youtube-dl (Required for download youtube videos.
-See [http://rg3.github.io/youtube-dl/download.html](http://rg3.github.io/youtube-dl/download.html) for installing)
+See [http://rg3.github.io/youtube-dl/download.html](http://rg3.github.io/youtube-dl/download.html) for installing.
+Do not install with your package manager such as apt-get.)
 * avconv (Required for converting downloaded file to mp3.
 Install with **sudo apt-get install libav-tools** )

 # ChangeLog